-In closed drainage basins, the water becomes a point inside the basin, called a sink, which is a permanent lake, dry lake, or area where surface water is lost underground.
-The drainage basin contains both streams and rivers that show water, as well as the land surfaces through which water flows into those canals, and are separated from adjacent valleys by the division of the canals.
+In closed drainage basins, the water becomes a point inside the basin, called a sink, a permanent lake, a dry lake, or an area where surface water is lost underground.
+The drainage basin contains both streams and rivers that show water and the land surfaces through which water flows into those canals and are separated from adjacent valleys by the division of the canals.

 How to calculate Catchment Area

 It’s easy.
-Use your geometric skills to calculate the roof area or any other small watershed area.
-Using some simple multiplication and addition you can come up with a catchment area value of per square meter.
+Use your geometric skills to calculate the roof area or any small watershed area.
+Using simple multiplication and addition, you can develop a catchment area value per square meter.
 Measure the length and width of the roof in meters and multiply both to get the area in square meters.
 For different types of roof shapes, use the eclipse principle.

-The dam we are taking is Warmola dam, a small proposed dam that is located in frontier region lakki marwat (F.RLakki )
+The dam we are taking is Warmola dam, a small proposed dam, located in the frontier region lakki marwat (F.RLakki).

-The elevation of the dam above sea level is 330meter. the practically calculated catchment area is 23square kilometers. the main purpose of this dam is to irrigate the downstream are which include Ghazikhel, Suliman Khel, Masti Khel, Zangi kheil, warmola balae while the inflow of the water is imported by different stream warmola stream,sarkai algad and the small canal flowing into the warmola stream and sarkai stream.
-This dam will be used for irrigation and water supply to the downstream areas however the dam is not yet constructed but it will be constructed in the future soon
+The elevation of the dam above sea level is 330meter.
+The practically calculated catchment area is 23square kilometers.
+The main purpose of this dam is to rinse the downstream are which include Ghazikhel, Suliman Khel, Masti Khel, Zangi kheil, warmola balae.

 Now, How to calculate Catchment Area?
-We calculate the catchment area of warmola dam by suing 2 software:
+We calculate the catchment area of the warmola dam by using two software:

 - Auto CAD

 The detailed procedure is discussed step by step.
-The method we adopted is as follow:
+The method we adopted is as follows:

-Taking and using Using scanned image of the map in AutoCAD we can calculate it’s catchment area.
+Taking and using Using the scanned image of the map in AutoCAD, we can calculate its catchment area.
 So we use the following three simple tips:

-In the next step, we will do scaling as the AutoCAD canvas in not aligned with the map, for that we need to do scaling in order to coincide the map units with the AutoCAD canvas.
-For this draw a line of unit dimension and the draw a line segment on the scale of the map covering one unit, Then use the command AL to align these two lines, finally scaling will be done after executing the command.
+In the next step, we will do scaling as the AutoCAD canvas is not aligned with the map; we need to do scaling to coincide the map units with the AutoCAD canvas.
+For this, draw a line of unit dimension and draw a line segment on the scale of the map covering one unit, Then use the command AL to align these two lines; finally, scaling will be done after executing the command.

-Now using PL or Spline command select all the area on the map for which you want to calculate the catchment area, after selection is done select the whole area and type LI in the command bar, finally, it will show up the area of the selected polygon or close box.
+Now using PL or Spline command, select all the areas on the map for which you want to calculate the catchment area.
+After the selection is made, choose the whole area and type LI in the command bar.
+Finally, it will show up the area of the selected polygon or close box.